The Penguin Parade with Kids| Phillip Island

 There was not much I could do at this point so we purchased the general viewing tickets.
 At the entrance of the Koala Conservation Park I was able to purchase a bundle ticket which included the Penguin Parade , Antarctic Journey, the Koala Conservation Centre and Churchill Island Heritage Farm.

 We spent about one hour walking through the Koala Conservation Park.
 There are multiple walks you can do and the centre is accessible with a pram.
-We opted for the shortest ones through the two boardwalks as they were easy to navigate and we were also short in time.
+We opted for the shortest ones through the two boardwalks as they were particularly easy to navigate with the kids and we were also short in time.
 You can also do bird watching here.

 Resident Koala at the Phillip Island Conservation Park 🐨 we have previously seen these cute creatures in the wild at both Magnetic Island in Townsville , Queensland as well as at the Belair National Park in Adelaide recently.
 However we couldn't pass up the chance at visiting them in Phillip Island.
 The boardwalks are set up so that you get an excellent viewing point as if from the tree tops.
 This big fella was hanging out by the railing 😍 Always an awesome experience for both little kids and the big ones too! . . . . . . . . #exploreaustralia #explore #familytravel #traveller #seeaustralia #australia #australia_oz #australiasbest #australia_shotz #explorewithkids #explore #travel #traveller #travelgram #melbourne #phillipisland #nature #park #koala #cute #animalsofinstagram #animals #traveblogger #kidstravel #babytravel #toddler #fun #natgeotravel #travelwithkids